 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.
-The views expressed in the article do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
-SAND NO. 2019-xxxx C
+This paper describes objective technical results and analysis.
+Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
+SAND NO. 2019-7xxx C